KathleenDollard/incremental-samples/docs/creating-a-source-generator/initial-extraction.md

 When using `ForAttributeWithMetadataName` the predicate may not be needed because the attribute filtering is sufficient.
 In this case, simply return true.

 When using `CreateSyntaxProvider` the predicate should never just return true.
 It will be passed every syntax node in the project - and that might be millions of syntax nodes.
 This is why this approach cannot be made performant in large projects.
-If you are using this approach, the first step should always be to filter syntax nodes on [[REVIEW: pattern match to type or use kind, or pattern match if you have work you need a typed value for, and otherwise kind??]]
+If you are using this approach, the first step should always be to filter syntax nodes on [[REVIEW: pattern match to type or use **kind**, or pattern match if you have work you need a typed value for, and otherwise kind??
+Unless its complex enough the pattern can optimize.]]

 If the predicate is non-trivial, use a method you access via a method group to keep your generator readable.